 Depending on how much content your site features, you should consider using folders to break up your content.
-Check out Yoast’s post for more on how to structure your URLs.

 A meta description is a ~160 character HTML tag that summarizes a page’s content.
 Search engines often show the meta description in search results when the searched for phrase is contained in the description.
 A good meta description should be unique, concisely describe the page content, and ideally contain a keyword and call-to-action.

 Optimizing the meta description is a very important aspect of on-page SEO.
 There should only be one meta description tag per page.

 The meta keywords tag is a HTML tag where one can describe a series of keywords used to describe a page’s content.
 It’s been around a decade since meta keywords tags were used by Google, yet we continue to see these on hotel websites today.